nikhilsoni22/nikhilsoni22/README.md

 - 👋 Hi, I’m @nikhilsoni22
 - 👀 I’m interested in Application Development
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning React-native
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me.
 LinkdIn - Nikhil_soniii